YONEDASH/compiler/README.md

 maybe compile/transpile .** files to C or Java.

+- first parse root (note function) THEN parse functions

+add tests:
+- make sure int/double/float size are correct -> c code for sizeof(TYPE)

-- Scopes: once a scope is no longer used, memory will be freed
+Scopes: once a scope is no longer used, memory will be freed

 Set default values for functions
 ```